 Once you’ve located your geocache make sure to make a mental note of exactly how and where you found it, as this is where you’ll need to return it it to.

-If you find an item that has a metal dog tag attached to it with a logo of a bug and a serial number, then this is a travel bug.
-These’s are designed to be taken away and moved to another geocache, so consider yourself privileged!
+If you find an item that has a metal dog tag attached to it with the logo of a bug and a serial number, then this is a travel bug.
+These are designed to be taken away and moved to another geocache, so consider yourself privileged!

 If you find that you fall in love with geocaching in the Cotswolds (many do I can assure you!) you may want to consider making your own to add to the treasure hunt.